salesforce/lwc-rfcs/text/0000-declarative-shadow-dom-polyfill.md

 ## Basic example

-Let the following snippet represents an LWC SSR app output:
+Let the following snippet represent the server-rendered output of an LWC app:

 ```html
 <body>